hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

 * `max_utilization` - (Optional) The target CPU utilization for the group as a float in the range [0.0, 1.0].
 This flag can only be provided when the balancing mode is `UTILIZATION`.
 Defaults to `0.8`.

+The `cdn_policy` block supports:

+* `cache_key_policy` - (Optional) The CacheKeyPolicy for this CdnPolicy.
+    Structure is documented below.

+The `cache_key_policy` block supports:

+* `include_host` - (Optional) If true, requests to different hosts will be cached separately.

+* `include_protocol` - (Optional) If true, http and https requests will be cached separately.

+* `include_query_string` - (Optional) If true, include query string parameters in the cache key according to `query_string_whitelist` and `query_string_blacklist`.
+If neither is set, the entire query string will be included.
+If false, the query string will be excluded from the cache key entirely.

+* `query_string_blacklist` - (Optional) Names of query string parameters to exclude in cache keys.
+    All other parameters will be included.
+Either specify `query_string_whitelist` or `query_string_blacklist`, not both. '&' and '=' will be percent encoded and not treated as delimiters.

+* `query_string_whitelist` - (Optional) Names of query string parameters to include in cache keys.
+    All other parameters will be excluded.
+Either specify `query_string_whitelist` or `query_string_blacklist`, not both. '&' and '=' will be percent encoded and not treated as delimiters.

 The `iap` block supports: